membraneframework/membrane_demo/rtsp_to_hls/README.md

 @rtp_port 20000
 ```

-By default we use our sample RTSP stream at rtsp.membrane.work.
+By default, we use our sample RTSP stream at rtsp.membrane.work.

 Then you need to download the dependencies of the mix project: